Berry Springs Nature Park

 Berry Springs is an easy day trip from Darwin and can be combined with a visit to the nearby Territory Wildlife Park.

-The kiosk is open from 11am to 5.30pm daily from April to November.
+The kiosk is open daily from April to October – check opening hours at the kiosk.

-The pools and park may close during the Wet Season from October to April due to flooding, crocodile sightings and water quality.
+The pools may close for swimming during the Wet Season from October to April due to flooding and water quality.
+The park remains open for picnics.

 Travel south along the Stuart Highway from Darwin.
 Turn right into Cox Peninsula Road.